kyle-paul/modern-chess-3d/README.md

 - [x] Abstract the mesh loading
 - [x] Add all the chess players on the board + control lighting
 - [x] Abstract the game layers (Game => board => square => piece)
+- [x] Add the selection by keyboard events
 - [ ] Abstract the game rules
 - [ ] Add the feature of selecting entity by clicking
 - [ ] Add the mode playing with machine